Apple snubs emerging mobile payment standard

 Instead of embracing NFC, Apple is developing Passbook, a mobile app that pulls together loyalty cards, tickets and coupons on the new iPhone.
 Many analysts consider this an early version of a digital wallet, except Passbook does not let users link their credit and debit cards yet.

-Other digital wallets have already been developed by companies including eBay's PayPal, Google Inc and Visa Inc. These wallets aim to bring together credit and debit cards, bank accounts, loyalty cards, rewards and coupons in one place, letting shoppers pay for purchases mostly online, but increasingly in physical stores too.
+Other digital wallets have already been developed by companies including eBay's PayPal, Google Inc (GOOG.O) and Visa Inc (V.N).
+These wallets aim to bring together credit and debit cards, bank accounts, loyalty cards, rewards and coupons in one place, letting shoppers pay for purchases mostly online, but increasingly in physical stores too.

 NFC's advocates argue it eliminates plastic and cash and can be more secure than magnetic strips.
 But that alone will not persuade consumers to stop using credit cards in stores because plastic is already so convenient, experts say.